Hawaii Five-0 (2010 TV series) season 10: Episodes

-The number in the "No. overall" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
-The titles of each episode are in the Hawaiian language, though its English translations are directly underneath.
-"Prod. code" refers to the order in which the episodes were produced.
-"U.S. viewers (millions)" refers to the number of viewers in the U.S. in millions who watched the episode as it was aired.
+The title of each episode is in the Hawaiian language with the English translation directly underneath.

 Production

 Development

 On May 9, 2019, CBS renewed the series for a tenth season.
 CBS announced its fall schedule on May 15, 2019, and it was revealed that the series would undergo a time slot change, with the series being replaced by Magnum P.I. at its previous time slot, and the series now airing an hour earlier, holding the time slot formerly held by MacGyver which moved to mid-season.
-When interviewed about possible story lines for the tenth season, executive producer Peter M. Lenkov stated, "We're playing it real, with the real things that happen in people's lives as time marches on."
-CBS revealed its fall premiere dates on June 12, 2019 and announced that the season would premiere on September 27, 2019.
+When interviewed about possible story lines for the tenth season, executive producer Peter M. Lenkov stated, "We're playing it real, with the real things that happen in people's lives as time marches on".
+CBS revealed its fall premiere dates on June 12, 2019, and announced that the season would premiere on September 27, 2019.
 Series star Alex O'Loughlin wrote the first filmed episode of the season.
 On February 14, 2020, it was announced that the season would conclude with a two-part season finale on April 3.
 It was later revealed this would be the series finale.
-The decision was based on several factors, most notably O’Loughlin's recovery from on-set injuries and contracts that were set to end this season.
+The decision was based on several factors, most notably O'Loughlin's recovery from on-set injuries and contracts that were set to end this season.
 CBS had hoped to continue the Danno character in a sequel or continuation, but the producers decided not to go with the idea.
 As a result of the COVID-19 pandemic the NCAA announced that March Madness 2020 would be cancelled.
 Following this announcement, on March 13, 2020, CBS announced that with the timeslot being opened up the series finale would be split into two parts, the first part airing on March 27, with the second part airing on April 3, but keeping the series' regular timeslot.

 Filming

-Early filming for the season began on July 2, 2019 in Los Angeles, California.
+Early filming for the season began on July 2, 2019, in Los Angeles, California.
 Filming officially began in Hawaii on July 18 with a traditional Hawaiian blessing.
 O'Loughlin also directed the first episode filmed.
 Primary filming for the series continued to take place in Honolulu, Hawaii, on the island of Oahu.
 The series had a sound stage at Hawaii Film Studio in Diamond Head where it filmed various indoor scenes.
 Exterior shots and outdoor scenes for McGarrett's house were filmed at the Bayer Estate in ʻĀina Haina.